Kazimierz Duda C.K.M. Kompania braci KRONIKI DOKUMENTY

 28/08/2004 - Brampton, Ontario - Canada

 Bronislaw (Bronek) Gabrek, at age 12 he dropped out of school.
 He found a job working with a local farmer, helping with the horses.
 He worked there for 3 years.
 His brother Janek was an officer in a government-sponsored youth organization called Junak.
-At 15 he was too young to join but they gave him a job polishing the officers' boots, dishes and helping with the horses.
+At 15 he was too young to join but they gave him a job polishing the officers' boots, doing dishes and helping with the horses.
 In 1937 at age 19 he volunteered for the army and joined the 5th Battalion of the Tank Regiment stationed in Krakow.
 He was sworn in on December 9, 1938 at Pinczow.
 From September 1, 1939 to September 19, 1939 he was with the 10th Cavalry Brigade.
 September 6, 1939 Krakow fell to the Germans.
 His regiment (those who did not stay to fight) crossed into Hungary on September 19, 1939 with the troops of General Stanislaw Maczek.

 Gabrek Bronisław

-He was encamped and escaped from Esztergom in April, 1940.
-He travelled across Europe through Yugoslavia, Italy then France where he decided to go the Britain.
-He sailed from La Palice or Le Verdon to Liverpool under Operation Ariel.
-Bronek was stationed in Britain from 1940 to July 31, 1944 when he returned to the Continent.
+Bronek's regiment was encamped at Esztergom, Hundary in April, 1940.
+He and many others escaped with the help of the Hungarians and travelled across Europe through Yugoslavia, Italy then France where he had a choice of the United States or Britain.
+He chose Britain and sailed from either La Palice or Le Verdon to Liverpool under Operation Ariel.
+Bronek was stationed in Britain from 1940 to July 31, 1944 when they were moved to London.
 In Britain he was transferred to 1 Reconnaissance Battalion, Motorcycle Squadron (CKM) under the command of Cavalry Captain Kazimierz Duda.
-In 1942, General Maczek took command of the 1st Polish Armored Division (PAD).
-The Uhland was adopted as the emblem of the 1st PAD.
-Nicknamed Black Devils by the Germans because of their black coats and as such wore a black epaulette of Poland on their uniforms which was an honour.

 Author of the biographical information on this page : Madalane Turpin